CRPropa/CRPropa3/Installation.md

 #### Recommended set-up

-There are different ways to install, set-up and use CRPropa, but for a common scenario we can recommend the following one.
+There are different ways to install, set-up and use CRPropa, but for a common use case we would recommend the following one.

-CRPropa is typically run on clusters where superuser access is not always available to a user.
+CRPropa is typically run on clusters where superuser access is not always available to the user.
 Besides that, it is easier to secure reproducibility of simulations in a user controlled and clean environment.
-Hence, for the recommended way we will choose installation in user's space without privileged access to a system.
-Python provides the most flexible access to CRPropa features so in this case we will require Python and therefore SWIG.
-To avoid clashes with a system python and its libraries, we will use python's virtual environment for this set-up.
+Thus, the deployment in user's space without privileged access to the system would be the preferred way.
+Python provides the most flexible access to CRPropa features therefore for this case we will require Python and SWIG.
+To avoid clashes with the system python and its libraries, we will use Python virtual environment too.

-In this procedure there are few extra steps compared to the already given plain installation from source, but later this set-up will be a worthwhile.
+In the procedure there are a few extra steps compared to the already given plain installation from source, but later this kind of set-up will be a worthwhile effort.

-1. Choose a location of the set-up and save it to env variable to avoid retyping:
+1. Choose a location of the set-up and save it in an environment variable to avoid retyping:
-`CRPROPA_DIR=$HOME"/crpropa_virtenv"`
+`CRPROPA_DIR=$HOME"/.virtualenvs/crpropa"`
+    and make the directory `mkdir -p $CRPROPA_DIR`

-2. Set-up python's virtual environment with a virtualenv.
+2. Initialize Python virtual environment with a virtualenv command.
     If the virtualenv is not already installed on a system (try `virtualenv` command), download it and un-zip it:
     ```sh
     wget https://github.com/pypa/virtualenv/archive/develop.zip